So in 2011 it was time for my first-born to start school.

-We were living in Broughton, Milton Keynes & we entered into the world of primary school applications!
+We were living in Broughton, Milton Keynes and we entered into the world of primary school applications!

 So we looked just across the border, only 2 miles as the crow flies, to Bedfordshire and were extremely lucky to get a place in Swallowfield Lower School.

-We relocated back to Milton Keynes and Brooklands is now an established school and has two campuses.
+2017 update: We have relocated back to Milton Keynes now and Brooklands is now an established school and has two campuses.
 My boys are in the newer campus and I could not be happier.

 Why is this decision SO hard?